-HIPAA changes the way you answer customer calls, store their information, and communicate key data.
+HIPAA changes the way you answer customers’ calls, store their information, and communicate key data.
 Your call center needs to encrypt and secure all customer data.

-The FCC´s order has clarified that, if a patient provides a contact telephone number to a healthcare provider, it can be considered express consent for telephone calls to be made, if these calls are for:
+The FCC´s order clarifies that if a patient provides a contact telephone number to a healthcare provider, it can be considered express consent for the provider to make telephone calls if these calls are for:

 - Provision of treatment